mavahedinia/mr0null.github.io/_posts/2017-01-18-Persepolis on debian.markdown

 project-date: Jan 2017
 category: Install
 ---
-from today persepolis launchpad repository is also available for arm processor architecture , so you can enjoy persepolis on all debian bases such as jessie,raspbian,etc
+from today persepolis's launchpad repository is also available for arm processor architectures , so you can enjoy persepolis on all debian bases such as jessie,raspbian,etc
-as fisrt step yuo must add persepolis ppa (repository) to your apt source file :
+as fisrt step you must add persepolis ppa (repository) to your apt source file :
 `sudo echo "deb http://ppa.launchpad.net/persepolis/ppa/ubuntu xenial main
 #deb-src http://ppa.launchpad.net/persepolis/ppa/ubuntu xenial main " > /etc/apt/sources.list.d/persepolis-ppa.list`
 after that , update system